 Counter intuitively a herniated disc doesn’t usually cause back pain.
 The bulging of the disc sometimes doesn’t cause any symptoms at all, which means a person may not even know that they have herniated a disc.
 When symptoms are felt there are some that are fairly common.
 The symptoms themselves are actually caused by the damaged disc putting pressure on the nearby nerves of the spinal column.
 The pressure on those nerves can cause a variety of symptoms including:

-• Pain In The Extremities – Depending on the location of the herniated disc the pain may in the upper or lower extremities.
+- Pain In The Extremities – Depending on the location of the herniated disc the pain may in the upper or lower extremities.
 Pain in the shoulder or arm is common when the affected disc is in the neck.
 When the damaged disc is in the lumbar area, the pain may be felt anywhere from the lower leg all the way up the buttocks.

-• Weak Muscles – Nerve impairment can actually cause the muscles that are controlled by the affected nerves to become weaker.
+- Weak Muscles – Nerve impairment can actually cause the muscles that are controlled by the affected nerves to become weaker.

-• Numb Or Tingly Feeling – Commonly people with a herniated disc may feel a tingly or numbness in the extremities that are served by the affected nerves.
+- Numb Or Tingly Feeling – Commonly people with a herniated disc may feel a tingly or numbness in the extremities that are served by the affected nerves.

 Treating A Herniated Disc

 If you suspect that you have a herniated disc it is important to get a diagnosis from an experienced orthopedic spine physician, like the ones at IBJI.
 The doctor will be able to properly diagnose, usually with the aid of an MRI, and then treat your condition in the best way possible.
 Treatments that may be prescribed can include physical therapy, medication, or even surgery in the most severe cases.
-To start your treatment, make an appointment with one of the physicians at the Illinois Bone and Joint Institute.
+To start your treatment, schedule online with one of the physicians at the Illinois Bone and Joint Institute.
 Our physicians are the best choice for orthopedic spine care in the Midwest.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.